 Truck drivers have tough jobs.
-They have to log several miles and hours on the road on a regular basis, which can get tedious and boring.
+They have to log several miles and hours long trips on the road on a regular basis, which can get tedious and boring.
 They have to maneuver humongous vehicles, many of which are carrying highly sensitive products.
 They also have to be well rested so that they can drive safely.

 How do truck drivers do it?
 They follow these five truck driver safety tips and rules to be reliable and safe on the road.
 These safety tips can also help other drivers learn how to best handle a roadway with large trucks.